dainsaint/dainsaint.com/src/index.md

 ::: group
-Dain Saint is a storyteller who creates with sounds and systems.
+Dain Saint creates experiences with stories, sounds, and systems.
 He has produced over a dozen commercially-released games with [Cipher Prime Studios](https://cipherprime.com), written [soundtracks](https://cipherprime.bandcamp.com) for the same, and directed [Emmy-award winning series](https://inquirer.com/wildestdreams) for the Philadelphia Inquirer.

 He has created [art exhibitions](https://wevetraveledsofar.com) and [museum installations](https://www.phillyseaport.org/exhibits/river-alive/), and is always looking for beautiful ways to connect people.